denisbider/Atomic/README.md

 Yes.
 I recently stumbled across [UTF-8 Everywhere](http://utf8everywhere.org/): I had nothing to do with it, but I could have written it myself.

 The Windows decision to use UCS-2, and later UTF-16, was a well-meant historical mistake.
-It used to look like 65536 code points would be enough for everybody. *chuckle* If it was, UCS-2 would have worked great.
-But it is not, and then UTF-8 is best.
+It used to seem 65536 code points would be enough for everybody.
+If it was, UCS-2 would have worked great.
+But it is not, and so UTF-8 is best.

 ## Is this code production quality?